What is a Multisig Wallet?

 Can a multisig wallet get hacked?

 While multisig wallets provide an additional layer of security, they are not immune to hacking.
-It's essential to follow best practices for securing your wallet and private keys.
+If enough signatories are compromised, a multisig wallet can be hacked, so it's essential to follow best practices for securing your wallet and private keys.

 Can I change the signatories of a multisig wallet?